pergus/netbox-zabbix/README.md

 The solution was to implement bulk delete.

-* Update/Delete interfaces should record the changes in the ZC change log and update Zabbix.
+[DONE] Update/Delete interfaces should record the changes in the ZC change log
+       and update Zabbix.

-* If a global default setting changes, should all ZC and Hosts in Z also update?
+[WAIT] If a global default setting changes, should all ZC and Hosts in Z also update?
   Don't think so.